-D Probability Distribution of Running a QAOA Circuit for BLLS on a Real QPU
+D Probability distribution of running a QAOA circuit for BLLS on a real QPU

 Figure 8 shows an example of the distribution we get from running a QAOA circuit with optimized (and fixed) β and γ angles.
 We run the circuit for a total of 10240 shots on a noiseless QVM (1024 shots over 10 queries to the QPU), the ibmq_london and ibmq_athens QPUs.

 The simulation suggests a few bitstrings with a high probability of being measured (with the ground state having the highest) With ibmq_athens we see the QPU noise damping the highest probability strings, whereas the distribution from the ibmq_london quantum processor being more evenly spread out, with the ground state not having a significantly high probability of being measured.
-This can be attributed partially to ibmq_athens has a Quantum Volume (QV) [89] of 32 as opposed to ibmq_london's QV of 16.
+This can be attributed partially to ibmq_athens having a quantum volume (QV) [91] of 32 as opposed to ibmq_london's QV of 16.
 Other factors that may have made a difference are the coupling map of the devices, and a shorter gate depth for the former.